Tehran Plain: Archaeology

 A channel for artificial water management on the Tehran Plain dating from the Late Neolithic was described in 2009, suggesting that farmers at Tepe Pardis in Iran irrigated crops in the 6th millennium.
 This corresponds to findings from Choga Mami in Iraq.

 Stone tool finds on the Tehran Plain from the late Neolithic through to Early Chalcolithic show that stone blade production was organised around craft specialists and also part-time blade producers within the household economy and the craft collapsed with increasing use of bronze.

 Study of a "landlord village" in Qasemabad, Pishva (also spelled Kazemabad) on the plain has allowed understanding the social and economic organisation of much of Iran's rural population as it was rooted in the early Islamic period until the 1963 White Revolution.

-Landlord villages were enclosed by a mud brick wall and four bastions.
-The landlord-owner had a large house while his tenant farmers, who tended irrigated land outside the village had smaller houses.
-The structure enforced inequality, poverty and the power of the landlord.

 Water

 Groundwater sampling in southern parts of Tehran plain in 2012 found more than half of the samples unsuitable for drinking and agricultural use because of high levels of salinity.